 Fraudulent Job Alert

-Unfortunately fraudulent job postings continue to be prevalent on the internet as scam artists try to take advantage of eager job seekers.
-Therefore, be especially vigilant right now if you are searching for a job!
+Unfortunately, fraudulent job postings continue to be prevalent on the internet as scam artists try to take advantage of eager job seekers.
+Be vigilant and use good judgement when evaluating and interacting with all potential employers.

 - Your contact’s email address is a gmail or other generic email account and does not match the company’s website domain.